casper-network/docs-redux/condor/devnet-info.md

 ## What is Devnet?

-The Casper Condor release is being rolled out in a phased fashion, allowing people to test their code, SDKs and smart contracts, before migrating to Mainnet.
+The Casper 2.0 release is being rolled out in a phased fashion, allowing people to test their code, SDKs and smart contracts, before migrating to Mainnet.
 The first phase of this is rolling out to Devnet.

 This article/FAQ is a guide to the process for gaining access to Devnet, what to expect when you do access Devnet, and any other concerns.